Sengottai Singam: Production

 Sengottai Singam was the third production of Sandow M. M. A. Chinnappa Thevar's company Devar Films.
-It featured Kannada actors Udaykumar and B. Saroja Devi as the male and female leads respectively.
-The story was written by Rajagopal, and the screenplay by Puratchidasan.
+Its story was written by Rajagopal, and the screenplay by Puratchidasan.
 V. N. Reddy, a filmmaker based in Bombay, directed the film and also worked as cinematographer, while being assisted by N. S. Varma, an already established South Indian cinematographer.
 M. G. Balu Rao and M. A. Mariappan jointly edited the film.
 Shooting took place at Vijaya Vauhini Studios.

 Soundtrack

-The soundtrack of the film was composed by K. V. Mahadevan, while the lyrics were written by A. Maruthakasi, Velsamy Kavi and Puratchidasan.
+The soundtrack was composed by K. V. Mahadevan.
 The song "Nadada Raja", written by Maruthakasi and picturised on Udaykumar's character riding an elephant, gained popularity.

 Release and reception

 Sengottai Singam was released on 11 July 1958.
 Kanthan of Kalki said the film would disappoint those who had already seen Tarzan films.
 According to historian Randor Guy, the film was not a major commercial success, but it gained much attention due to its music and onscreen animals, especially two horses named Iqbal and Dilip.